Kendal in Cumbria

 Kendal Torchlight Parade

-2009 will the the 40th anniversary of the Kendal Torchlight procession.
-The procession starts at 7.30pm - the carnival is free to watch.
+The next Kendal Torchlight Parade on Fri 14th Sept 2018 will the the 42nd anniversary of the procession.
+The procession normally starts around 7.30pm - the carnival is free to watch.
 More information will be listed here as it becomes available, or check out the official website here.

 Kendal Shopping Centre